Yixiao-Wang-Stats/Yixiao-Wang-Stats.github.io/_pages/about.md

       (<a href="https://yixiao-wang-stats.github.io/hobby_miscellaneous/">click here</a> to see my artwork).
     </p> -->
     <p>
-        I am a first-year master’s student in the
+        I am a second-year master’s student in the
         <a href="https://stat.duke.edu/">Department of Statistical Science</a> at
         <a href="https://www.duke.edu/">Duke University</a>.
         Prior to this, I earned my undergraduate degree in Mathematics and Statistics from the